 Stilbene has a double-bond which can assume two differing geometrical configurations, a trans-form and a cis-form, but which are nowadays often re-designated (E)- and (Z)- respectively although the two terminologies are not directly interchangeable, but are in this specific case.

-Of those, (E)-Stilbene, the straighter of the two, is the most energetically favourable configuration (lowest energy), it is fully planar and thus retains aromaticity between the electrons on the two benzene rings and the connecting link (resonance hybridisation).
+(E)-Stilbene, the straighter of the two, is the most energetically favourable configuration (lowest energy), it is fully planar and thus retains aromaticity between the electrons on the two benzene rings and the connecting link (resonance hybridization).
 (E)-Stilbene and its derivatives are also used in the manufacture of synthetic oestrogens as well as possessing intrinsic oestrogenic activity themselves.
 It is thought that (E)-Stilbene forms liquid crystals, which is not possible with the non-planar (Z)-Stilbene form.

 (Z)-Stilbene, on the other hand, is twisted out of plane by the forces between the hydrogen atoms on opposite benzene rings (steric hindrance - and is therefore in a higher energy state).
 The slight twist causes it to lose much of its aromatic character (the pi-orbitals do not overlap as well and then it cannot share electrons between the benzene rings).
 It is not very common and almost unknown in the natural world.
 The huge electronic differences between the two geometric isomers affect the stacking of the molecules and hence the melting point, with the weaker (Z)-Stilbene having a much lower melting point of, 6C as opposed to 125C for the (E)-isomer, a remarkably large difference (most cis/trans isomers have much lower melting point differentials than this).